infinum/dotnet-handbook/Serverless/Azure Functions.md

 There are three basic hosting plans available for Azure Functions:
 * Consumption plan

-Scale automatically and only pay for compute resources i.e. when functions are running.
+Functions scale automatically and billing is calculated only for compute resources used i.e. when functions are running.
 Cold start is startup latency, so first trigger execution after function was idle takes looger time.

 * Premium plan

-Automatically scales based on demand using pre-warmed workers which run applications with no delay after being idle, runs on more powerful instances, and connects to virtual networks.
+Automatically scale using pre-warmed workers which run applications with no delay after being idle.
+Function runs on more powerful instances, and connects to virtual networks.
 No cold start.

 * Dedicated (App Service) plan.